eckon/dotfiles/scripts/README.md

 These can be "installed" (linked) inside a sourced folder like `/usr/local/bin/` or `~/.local/bin/`.

-## Setup scripts

-Different scripts for setting up a new environment can be found in the [setup folder](./setup).

 ## Alternatives

 I might write short programs as an alternative to these scripts: